TL;DR

 While the four pillars are universal, their application can be tailored to specific professional circumstances.

 For the Self-Employed and Freelancers: Your ability to earn is everything.
 Income Protection is non-negotiable.
-Critical Illness Cover provides a capital injection if you're forced to take a long break, and PMI ensures you can get back to work as quickly as possible.
+Critical Illness Cover provides a capital injection if you're forced to take a long break, and PMI can help support you can get back to work as quickly as possible.

 For Company Directors: You have a dual responsibility: to yourself and your business.
 A strategic protection portfolio is a hallmark of good governance.